Griz (musician): Career

-Kwiecinski created the All Good Records (formerly Liberated Music) label to promote his music, along with electro contemporaries Muzzy Bearr (who also plays guitar live with GRiZ and on several tracks), The Floozies, The Geek x VRV, and Manic Focus.
+Kwiecinski created the All BAD Records (formerly Liberated Music) label to promote his music, along with electro contemporaries Muzzy Bearr (who also plays guitar live with GRiZ and on several tracks), The Floozies, The Geek x VRV, and Manic Focus.
 All Good Records describes itself as a label that "reps old school motown soul, future funk, new disco, cutting edge electronica, and anything on the forefront of new sound."
 Kwiecinski travels across the U.S & Canada playing at festivals such as Summer Camp, Electric Zoo, Electric Forest, Hard Los Angeles, TomorrowWorld, North Coast Festival, Decadence, SnowBall, Lollapalooza and Shambhala.
-He has collaborated with other artists, including Gramatik, ExMag and Big Gigantic.
+He has collaborated with other artists, including Gramatik, ExMag, and Big Gigantic.
 His fourth album, Say It Loud, was released on March 31, 2015.
 In 2016, GRiZ released Good Will Prevail which was his first time charting in the Billboard 200.
 In 2017, GRiZ released a remixed version of Good Will Prevail, named Good Will Continue.
 The year 2019 saw the release of his sixth album, Ride Waves, that exhibited a new sound style with more rapping and singing than ever before.
 During the COVID-19 pandemic, GRiZ turned to live streams held via Instagram, Twitch, and YouTube to continue spreading his music.

 12 Days of Grizmas, an annual event hosted by Griz, is intended to generate attention and revenue for non-profits.
 During the twelve days leading up to his annual two-day festival in Detroit called GRiZMAS, all proceeds generated from events are donated to a variety of charities, and fans are often rewarded for their participation.

+Griztronics

+Griztronics, stylized as GRiZTRONICS, is a collaboration of GRiZ and Subtronics that began in 2019.